 Cervicogenic Headache Symptoms

-• Neck pain or neck movement restrictions are commonly associated with this kind of a headache
+• Neck pain or limited neck movement

-• Weak deep neck muscles
+• Weakness in deep neck muscles

-• Moderate to severe pain
+• Moderate to severe headache pain

-• Chronic and episodic
+• Chronic or episodic headache

 Cervicogenic Headache Treatment